 Fairbanks, Alaska, USA

 Jay has a broad academic background, with diverse research and work experience.
-His background includes work as a Senior Research Geobotanist , conducting oil and gas exploration (ARCO), a Naturalist/Interpreter (National Park Service), a Remote Sensing Consultant (NASA/Lockheed), and an Archaeobotanist (Galilee – Sepphoris Acropolis Excavations).
-He is at home in the field conducting floral surveys, as well as in the laboratory working with complex analytical instrumentation.
+He has served as a Senior Research Geobotanist, conducting oil and gas exploration (ARCO), a Naturalist/Interpreter (National Park Service), a Remote Sensing Consultant (NASA/Lockheed), and an Archaeobotanist (Galilee – Sepphoris Acropolis Excavations).
 As Professor of Biology and Biochemistry, Jay has taught a very broad range of courses including versions of an interdisciplinary course entitled: Toward a Sustainable Planet.
-Many of these courses have field components in which faculty and students see first hand, the global impact of the human species.
-His current primary focus is on finding interdisciplinary paths toward sustainability.
-View his personal website.
+Many of these courses have field components in which faculty and students see first-hand, the global impact of the human species.
+His current focus is on finding transdisciplinary paths toward sustainability.